adrien-chinour/symfony-docs/notifier.rst

 .. versionadded:: 5.2

     The Smsapi, Infobip, Mobyt, Esendex and Sendinblue integrations were introduced in Symfony 5.2.

+.. versionadded:: 5.4

+    The AmazonSns integration was introduced in Symfony 5.4.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: